SupplyChainPro/Backend/README.md

-# Backend
+# Java based Backend

-Create java based backend for the Supply chain project
+This ripo includes the basic Java-based backend implementation of the classes and their interconnections